Skip to main content

 Though drooling has many harmless causes, which we’ll cover later in this article, you may want to keep a closer eye on your pet if you notice sudden salivation — especially if it’s a large amount.

-Nausea and stomachaches are common causes of sudden drooling for dogs, although they will be temporary.
+Nausea and stomachaches are common causes of acute drooling for dogs, although they will be temporary.
 If you think about it, many humans experience the very same thing!
-You may also notice vomiting or lethargy if your pet has ingested something they’re not supposed to, so don’t hesitate to contact your veterinarian if you’re concerned about your best buddy’s wellbeing.
+You may also notice vomiting or lethargy if your pet has ingested something they’re not supposed to, so don’t hesitate to contact your veterinarian if you’re concerned about your best buddy’s well-being.

 On a more urgent note, dogs may also salivate if a foreign object becomes lodged anywhere in the mouth or throat.
-This can become a dangerous situation if the object blocks their airways, so you should waste no time in getting your fur baby to your closest veterinarian’s office if this could be the case.
+This can become a dangerous situation if the object blocks their airways, so you should waste no time in getting your fur baby to your closest veterinarian.

 Excessive, sudden drooling can also occur when a dog is overheated.
-Ashely Gallagher, DVM, explains that although salivation can act as a way of cooling off, just like panting, dogs don’t usually resort to this technique unless they are having trouble regulating their temperature through panting alone.
+Although salivation may act as a way of cooling off, just like panting, dogs don’t usually resort to this technique unless they are having trouble regulating their temperature through panting alone.

 One last cause of sudden drooling is an upper respiratory infection.
-An illness of the nose, throat, or sinuses is more likely for pups who have been in group settings, such as shelters or kennels, but any dog can catch one, according to Amy Flowers, DVM.
+An illness of the nose, throat, or sinuses is more likely for pups in group settings, such as shelters or kennels, but any dog can catch one.
 Luckily, your veterinarian will be able to guide you toward the best treatment for your furry friend.
-In most cases, it’s a quick fix!
+In most cases, it’s a quick fix.

 A Great Dane puppy with drool on his lips looks at the camera